securedimensions/FROST-Server-OAuth/README.md

 ```

 ### Configure the user identifier that gets admin role
 Please add the `auth.adminUid` to the configuration.
-If using AUTHENIX for authentication, the REMOTE_USER is identified by a UUIDv3.
+If using AUTHENIX for authentication, the REMOTE_USER is identified by a UUID.

 ```xml
 <Parameter override="false" name="auth.adminUid" value="<user identifier>" />